Merchant Seaman Photography Archive

 Chief Mate Morgan in the middle of ship's work.

-Chief Mate Tim getting a position, another routine task that mattered.
+Chief Mate Tim getting a position.

 Me shooting the sun with a sextant, doing it the old way.